retazo0018/Gripper-Driver/README.md

 The following screenshot shows a sample usage of MOVE, GRIP and RELEASE commands through this work's gripper driver simulated against the mock gripper.

 ![alt text](docs/usage_eg2.png "Usage Example 2")

+## Sample Demo Video
+See [video](docs/sample_demo.m4v) for a sample demo of using the driver's CLI to communicate with the gripper.

 # Codebase